-Treatment of Ewings sarcoma abroad
+Treatment of Ewings sarcoma in Germany

 Ewing’s sarcoma or endothelial myeloma is a malignant tumour that develops from the stromal cells of the bone marrow.
 Primary target of the tumour are bones.
 Illness has a negative prognosis as tumour grows fast and has early metastases.